kovzol/geogebra-discovery/README.md

 The web version is available online at [autogeo.online](https://autgeo.online) and usually updated on every new release.
 This version can be downloaded and run offline as well at [autgeo.online/off](https://autgeo.online/off).

-Please note that the web version cannot solve any problems in real geometry at the moment.
+Please note that the web version cannot solve any problems in real geometry at the moment (that is, proving inequalities, for instance).
 For this purpose you need to download the desktop version.

 ## Try the latest unstable version: Prerequisites, compilation, running and deployment